diegognt/neovim-setup/README.md

 ~~~bash
 cargo install stylua
 ~~~
->Note: Make sure to follow the post-instruction instruction.
+>Note: Make sure to follow the post-installation instruction.
 ### Lazygit
 This a Git UI for terminals, to install it on macOS run,
 ~~~bash